stitchdata/docs/_account-security/getting-started.md

 An **integration** is the Stitch word for **data source**.
 Using Stitch's native integrations, you can replicate data from [**databases**]({{ site.baseurl }}/integrations/databases/) and [**SaaS applications**]({{ site.baseurl }}/integrations/saas/) like PostgreSQL, MongoDB, Salesforce, Zendesk, Segment, Autopilot, and more into your destination.

-During your free trial, you'll have access to all of the integrations we offer.
+During your Free Trial, you'll have access to all of the integrations we offer.
 After your trial ends, some integrations - for example, MongoDB or Salesforce - will only be available if you select a **paid** plan.

-Don't see an integration you want?
-Don't worry - you have options:
+### Don't see an integration you want?

+Don't worry - there are options:

 - Use the [**Import API**]({{ link.integrations.import-api | prepend: site.baseurl }}) integration to push arbitrary data into your data warehouse.
 You can use the IAPI to replicate data from CSV files, Google Sheets, and more.
 - Use the [**Stitch Incoming Webhooks**]({{ link.integrations.stitch-incoming-webhooks | prepend: site.baseurl }}) integration to pull event data from a webhook-based service.
 This generic integration can be used with dozens of services.